pollonegro/Lan-Dropbox/README.md

     Key Features:

-      Integrated Wired and Wireless connections + 4GB storage Can establish an SSH tunnel through the target network, or can be accessed by wifi.
-      Can be configured as a wifi sniffer and logger (Wardriving) Low power consumption, no need to find a power outlet during the pen test.
-      Multiple PenTesting Tools included:
+      Integrated Wired and Wireless connections + 4GB storage Can establish an SSH tunnel through the target network, or can be accessed by wifi Can be configured as a wifi sniffer and logger (Wardriving) Network Intrusion Prevention System (NIPS) and Network Intrusion Detection System (NIDS) Low power consumption, no need to find a power outlet during the pen test Multiple PenTesting Tools included:
-      (tcpdump, nbtscan, netcat, nmap, kismet, karma, snort, aircrack-ng, ettercap-ng, reaver, WEP cracker, MDK3, Password & Network Sniffer, Wifi Nuke..) to name a few.
-      Can be easily carried in a pocket, hidden anywhere.
+      (tcpdump, nbtscan, netcat, nmap, kismet, karma, snort, aircrack-ng, ettercap-ng, reaver, WEP cracker, MDK3, Password & Network Sniffer, Wifi Nuke..) to name a few Can be easily carried in a pocket, hidden anywhere..

     Use Cases: